Zeninova/Plex-Tidal-DL-Job/README.md

 # Plex-Tidal-DL

-**Plex-Tidal-DL** is a Python script designed to enhance your music experience by integrating Plex with Tidal.
+Plex supports Tidal integration.
 If you have a Tidal subscription and use Plex as your media server, this script automates the process of checking for newly favorited Tidal albums and downloading them using Tidal-DL.
 Once downloaded, the script updates your Plex library to include these new additions.

 ## Features
 - **Automatic Syncing**: Regularly checks for new favorited albums on Tidal and downloads them.